gabbloquet/gabbloquet.github.io/README.md

 By default, the server will only respond to requests from localhost.
 To allow connections from other computers, edit the `sirv` commands in package.json to include the option `--host 0.0.0.0`.

+## Add an article

+1. Write the article (Markdown format) :D
+2. Place it on a variable on [articles dir](./src/articles)
+3. Insert information about it in [articles array](./src/views/Blog/blog.service.js) with linked content (variable defined above).

 ## Technologies

 I made the choice to use [Svelte](https://svelte.dev) to develop it because it's a really simple static website.